The Strange, Time-Bending Tale of Eris and Alphine: 1996

 The door unlatched and swung open just as Baphomet disappeared into thin air.
 As Alphine walked in, Eris got up to her feet to meet him, urgency in each step she took.

 “Quick, Alphine.
-We need to leave now!
+We must leave now!
 Take me back to when you were born.
 Time is of the essence.”

 Follow my socials to further support me: